DataDog/dd-trace-js/docs/API.md

 const handleWithTrace = tracer.wrap('web.request', handle)
 ```

-<h3 id="scope-manager">Scope Manager</h3>
+<h3 id="scope-manager">tracer.scope()</h3>

-In order to provide context propagation, this library includes a scope manager.
-A scope is basically a wrapper around a span that can cross both synchronous and
+In order to provide context propagation, this library includes a scope manager available with `tracer.scope()`.
+A scope is basically a wrapper around a span that can cross both synchronous and asynchronous contexts.
-asynchronous contexts.

 In most cases, it's not necessary to interact with the scope manager since `tracer.trace()` activates the span on its scope, and uses the  active span on the current scope if available as its parent.
 This should only be used directly for edge cases, like an internal queue of functions that are executed on a timer for example in which case the scope is lost.